jj-link/omni-engineer-personal/docs/PRD.md

 # Product Requirements Document: Multi-Model Support for Omni Engineer

 ## Overview
 Add CBORG support to the existing Ollama-based engineer while preserving all current functionality.
-This is a focused enhancement to enable the use of both local Ollama models and CBORG's cloud models.
+This is a focused enhancement to enable the use of both local Ollama models and CBORG's cloud models through both CLI and web interfaces.

 ## Current State vs Target State